See the ALLERGENS & NUTRITIONAL INFO. tab below for further ingredients' details

 Producing over 100 million rolls a year, Parma Violets have one of the largest fan bases in the confectionary world.
 Their controversial flavour has been a topic of debate for decades!
 Some love the sweet flavour of lavender and violet flowers and some, not so much!

-The iconic Parma Violets are available to purchase in 250g bags and 3kg bags.
-If that isn’t enough for you, not only can your Giant Parma Violets fix here too!
-(Probably only suitable for a Parma Violet super fan, like us!) but you can also buy mini parma violets.
+Get your Giant Parma Violets fix here!
+(Perfect for Parma Violet super fans, like us!) and you can also buy mini parma violets too.
 Parma Violets are also vegetarian, vegan friendly, and are also gluten-free – great news, as more people can enjoy these love 'em or hate 'em sweets.